JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 ![Flux ODE Training Animation](https://user-images.githubusercontent.com/1814174/51399500-1f4dd080-1b14-11e9-8c9d-144f93b6eac2.gif)

-The [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) paper has attracted significant attention even before it was awarded Best Paper of NeurIPS 2018.
+The [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) paper has attracted significant attention even before it was awarded one of the Best Papers of NeurIPS 2018.
 The paper already gives many exciting results combining these two disparate fields, but this is only the beginning: neural networks and differential equations were born to be together.
 This blog post, a collaboration